What’s new in basal and squamous skin cancer research?

 Scientists have made a lot of progress in recent years in learning how UV light harms normal skin cells and causes them to become cancer.
 Researchers are working to use this new knowledge to find ways to prevent and treat skin cancers.

 Most skin cancers can be prevented.
 People need to know about how to protect themselves and how to make sure any skin cancer is found early.
 The American Academy of Dermatology (AAD) sponsors free skin cancer screenings around the country every year.
 Many local ACS offices work with the AAD to help with these screenings.
 Watch for information in your area, or call the AAD.
-Their phone number and web address are listed in the “How can I learn more about basal and squamous cell cancer?” section.
+Their phone number and web address are listed in “How can I learn more about basal and squamous cell cancer?”.

 Preventing genital skin cancers

 Squamous cell cancers that start around the genitals account for almost half of the deaths from this type of skin cancer.
-Many of these cancers may be linked to infection with certain types of human papilloma virus (HPV), which can be spread through sexual contact.
+Many of these cancers are linked to infection with certain types of human papilloma virus (HPV), which can be spread through sexual contact.
 Having fewer sex partners and using safer sex methods (such as using condoms) might help lower the risk of some of these cancers.

 Prevention using medicines